jacobian/djangobook.com/chapter04.rst

       parent template.

-    * If you need to get the content of the block from the parent template, the ``{{ block.super }}`` variable will do the trick.
+    * If you need to get the content of the block from the parent template, use ``{{ block.super }}``, which is a "magic" variable providing the rendered text of the parent template.
 This is useful if you want to add to the contents of a parent block instead of completely overriding it.

     * You may not define multiple ``{% block %}`` tags with the same name in the same template.
 This limitation exists because a block tag works in